RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 .. _rename-main:

-Renaming ``main`` Component
+Renaming ``main`` component
 ----------------------------

 The build system provides special treatment to the ``main`` component.
 It is a component that gets automatically added to the build provided that it is in the expected location, PROJECT_DIR/main.
 All other components in the build are also added as its dependencies, saving the user from hunting down dependencies and providing a build that works right out of the box.
-Renaming the ``main`` component causes the loss of these behind-the-scenes heavy lifting, requiring the user to specify the location of the newly renamed component and manually specify its dependencies.
+Renaming the ``main`` component causes the loss of these behind-the-scenes heavy lifting, requiring the user to specify the location of the newly renamed component and manually specifying its dependencies.
 Specifically, the steps to renaming ``main`` are as follows:

 1. Rename ``main`` directory.
 2. Set ``EXTRA_COMPONENT_DIRS`` in the project CMakeLists.txt to include the renamed ``main`` directory.
 3. Specify the dependencies in the renamed component's CMakeLists.txt file via REQUIRES or PRIV_REQUIRES arguments :ref:`on component registration<cmake_minimal_component_cmakelists>`.

-Overriding Default Build Specifications
+Overriding default build specifications
 ---------------------------------------

 The build sets some global build specifications (compile flags, definitions, etc.) that gets used in compiling all sources from all components.